DevashreeKS/Devashree-2206-Assessment/README.md

 # Photoplay

-This is a a mobile app that can be used to search for free stock photos and videos.
+This is a app that can be used to search for free stock photos and videos.
 It makes use of Pexels APIs.
 It also allows users to search for an entity, mark as favorite/unfavrites, seamless downloading of photos & videos & playing.
 Also supports pagination to load more and more data.
 It supports landscape / portrait orientation.

 Pexels API : https://www.pexels.com/api/documentation/#authorization